 Trident University International is a private, for profit, and online only university based in Cypress, California.
 The school has a particularly strong connection with the military and military members make up a significant portion of its roughly 6100 students.
-The coursework in their BS in Computer Science is structured according to the Trident Learning Model, which emphasizes case-based problem solving rather than standardized testing, an approach particularly well suited to the field of computer science.
+The school uses the Trident Learning Model, which emphasizes case-based problem solving rather than standardized testing.

 Dakota State University

 Dakota State University is a public university with a student population of 3047 and is located in Madison, South Dakota.
 In its degree programs Dakota State emphasizes computing and technology and has gained three different recognitions from the National Security Agency, making it an attractive option for those who want to apply their degree in a security or defense setting.

 Dakota State’s online Bachelor’s of Computer Science also offers an accelerated 4+1 program that enables their undergraduate students to get an earlier start on requirements for a MS in Applied Computer Science.
 Over eight semesters, some of your classes will include: